-The first week you and your dog spend together is exhilarating, certainly, but it’s also likely to be unnerving (See Help – there’s a dog in the house!).
-Make the transition easier on both of you by doing a little advance planning.
+The first week you and your new dog spend together is exhilarating, certainly, but it’s also likely to be unnerving.

-- possibly some baby gates to block off sections of your house
+- Possibly some baby or dog gates to block off sections of your house

 This requires a little more work if you’re getting a puppy, since they can be champion chewers and have a knack for getting into things they shouldn’t.
 But no matter what your dog’s age, you’ll want to do some organizing ahead of time.

-Create a temporary, gated-off living space for your dog or pup, where she can’t damage your belongings or eat something that will make her sick.
-She’ll stay in this area whenever you’re not with her to prevent her from having housetraining accidents.
+Create a temporary, gated-off living space for your dog or puppy where they can’t damage your belongings or eat something that will make them sick.
+They’ll stay in this area whenever you’re not with them to prevent them from having house training accidents.